 Students complete a capstone project in their senior year, consisting of a focused directed study with the aim of creating an in-depth thesis.
 Undergraduate theses are supervised by a faculty member in the department, and graded by the supervisor and another member of the department to ensure the student has demonstrated the required analytic skills to leave UMass Lowell as a philosophy graduate.
 Theses can be supplemented with additional directed studies, practicums, or internships for students who are interested in applying their philosophical skills in practice as part of their degree.

 This course of study is aimed both at students who would like to pursue philosophy at the graduate level, who seek a broad liberal arts education, or who would like to use the philosophy degree as training for disciplines such as law or business.
 For the General option, students must complete at least 15 credit hours of philosophy courses at the 3000 level or above and 15 additional credit hours of any level philosophy course.

-Philosophy & Religious Studies Option
+Philosophy and Religious Studies Option

 Communications and Critical Thinking Option

 The Philosophy Department also offers an interdisciplinary option in Communications and Critical Thinking within the Philosophy major, leading to the Bachelor of Arts degree.
 This program serves students looking to increase their professional options within such fields as publishing, public relations, advertising, sales and marketing, and social services, and who want an interdisciplinary course of study that transcends the confines of traditional programs.
-The program also provides excellent preparation for further graduate study, above all, in law and business.
+The program also provides excellent preparation for further graduate study in law and business.